-Alternately extraterrestrial and of this earth, The Acid Ball symbolizes human ingenuity.
+Alternately extraterrestrial and of this earth, Alan Maskin’s design proposal for The Acid Ball symbolizes human ingenuity.
 What was once a storage tank for toxic waste from a nearby industrial paper mill has been transformed into a public art installation concept – a convening landmark where visitors can forge a deeper connection to the skies and waters we all share.